Islamic banking, a proven expertise of Crédit Agricole CIB

 - Sheikh Nizam S. Yaquby : Sheikh Nizam S. Yaquby is an internationally acclaimed scholar in the Islamic banking industry.
 He has been a teacher of Tafsir (Interpretation of the Quran) since 1976, and has advised a number of banks and financial institutions on matters pertaining to Islamic banking and finance, acting as an independent consultant based in Bahrain.
 He holds a BA in Economics and Comparative Religion from McGill University (Canada).

 The scholars are renowned in the industry for their deep knowledge of both Shariah law and finance.
-They work closely with the Global Islamic Banking team to ensure proper application of Shariah standards.
+They work closely with the Shariah Governance Unit and the Global Islamic Banking team to ensure the proper application of Shariah principles.